 - i.
 Beginning January 1, 2012, the 2012-2013 Prioritized List of Health Services contains 692 lines.
 Lines 1-498 are funded to provide the OHP Plus and Standard benefit packages. - ii.
-The 2012-2013 Prioritized List will stay in effect until December 31, 2014. - iii.
-Beginning January 1, 2015, the 2014-2015 Prioritized List of Health Services will go into effect and will change the line number, structure and composition as a result of the biennial review conducted in anticipation of the conversion to ICD-10-CM.
-As implementation of ICD-10-CM was delayed, ICD-9-CM codes have been added back into the 2014-15 List to the best of the state's ability.
-As of the date of ICD-10-CM implementation, only ICD-10-CM codes will remain on the list.
+The 2012-2013 Prioritized List will stay in effect until September 30, 2014 to allow time for a transition from the ICD-9 code system to the new, more extensive ICD-10 codes, which is currently underway. - iii.
+Beginning October 1, 2014, the 2014-2015 Prioritized List of Health Services will go into effect and will change the line number, structure and composition as a result of the biennial review and the conversion to ICD-10-CM.
 The state will maintain the funding line at the same position relative to the 2012-2013 List (currently between Chronic Sinusitis and Keratoconjunctivitis and Corneal Neovascularization) on the 2014-2015 List and for the remainder of the demonstration. - g.
 Changes to the Prioritized List.
 Changes to the Prioritized List are subject to the approval processes as follows: - i.
 The state will maintain the cutoff point for coverage at the same position on the List relative to the 2012-2013 List for the remainder of the demonstration as noted above in subparagraph (g).
 For a legislatively directed line change to increase benefit coverage or a legislatively approved biennial list with substantive updating of benefits due to new evidence, an amendment request (in compliance with paragraph 7) will be submitted to CMS and consideration by the CMS medical review staff.
-Any increase in the benefit package above the core set of fixed services shall not require approval, but shall be subject to the requirements of budget neutrality as described in Section XIV. - ii.
-For interim modifications and technical changes to the list as a result of new and revised national codes, new technology, diagnosis/condition pairing omissions, or new evidence on the effectiveness or potential harm of a service already appearing on the List, CMS will be notified of changes.
+Any increase in the benefit package above the core set of fixed services shall not require approval, but shall be subject to the requirements of budget neutrality as described in Section XIII. - ii.
+For interim modifications and technical changes to the list as a result of new and revised national codes, new technology, diagnosis/condition pairing omissions, or new evidence on the effectiveness or potential harm of a service already appearing on the List, CMS will be notified of changes. - iii.

-- iii.
 For a change to the list not defined above that meets the terms of paragraph 6, an amendment request. - h.
 Non Traditional Health Workers (NTHW).
 NTHWs are community health workers; personal health navigators; peer support specialists; peer wellness specialists; and doulas.
 NTHWs may serve individuals currently enrolled in Managed Care Entities (MCEs), and/or through the state's FFS delivery system. - i.
 Patient Centered Primary Care Homes (PCPCH): The state includes PCPCH services in the OHP Plus Benefit Packages.
 The PCPCHs provide comprehensive care management, care coordination, health promotion, comprehensive transitional care, individual and family support services, and referral to community and social support services.
 The PCPCHs are optional and will be available to OHP participants whether they are enrolled with a CCO or served through the FFS delivery system.
 PCPCHs are responsible for identifying the FFS OHP enrollees that will be served under the PCPCH.
 CCOs are responsible for working with PCPCHs in identifying CCO enrollees that will be served under the PCPCH.
 PCPCHs are responsible for patient engagement and obtaining agreement to participate.
 The state will work with CCOs to provide the enrollee with notice that s/he has been enrolled in a PCPCH.
 In addition this notice will provide the participant with information informing them of their right to opt out.